PierreTchuente/video-api-service/README.md

 ## Installation
 To locally install this node application,please follow the steps bellow.
 (It is consider that you are running Docker and kubernetes cluster locally.)
-1. Install helm (read more [here](https://helm.sh/)). it is a package manager for kubernetes.
-2. Clone the video-api-service git repository (`https://github.com/PierreTchuente/video-api-service.git`) and navigte to the root folder of the repo.
+1. Clone the video-api-service git repository (`https://github.com/PierreTchuente/video-api-service.git`) and navigte to the root folder of the repo.
-3. Pull the folowing image form docker hub. `docker pull pierrearmand/video-api-service`
+2. Build the docker image with this command: `docker build -t ${IMAGE_PATH} -f Dockerfile .`  ${IMAGE_PATH} in this case is `pierrearmand/video-api-service:master`
+3. Install helm (read more [here](https://helm.sh/)). it is a package manager for kubernetes.
-4. run the folling command `helm3 upgrade --install video-api-service  charts/video-api-service --set image.tag=master,image.pullPolicy=IfNotPresent` to deploy it locally.
+5. run the folling command `helm3 upgrade --install video-api-service  charts/video-api-service --set image.tag=master,image.pullPolicy=IfNotPresent` to deploy it locally.

 NB: A Loadbancer, HPA and a Container running the video-api-service will be deployed. for now, the kubernetes `Metrics API not available` in my local cluster.

+#### Loadbancer:
+receives request from clients (web brower, mobile app and etc) and distribute to the appropriate service(s)
+#### HPA
+kubernetes object responsible for scaling up and down containers base on resource metrics
+#### Container or Pod
+running instance of the application

 ```
 NAME                                                    REFERENCE                      TARGETS         MINPODS   MAXPODS   REPLICAS   AGE